Church history can be a journey through doctrinal

 married a Danish missionary, William Rasmussen, whom she met during the voyage.

-1892 - Redcliffe Missionary Training College founded in Chiswick (London)
+1892 - Redcliffe Missionary Training College was founded in Chiswick (London)

-1893 - Eleanor Chestnut went to China as Presbyterian medical missionary.
+1893 - Eleanor Chestnut went to China as a Presbyterian medical missionary.

-Mission founded by Rowland Bingham, a graduate of Nyack College
+Sudan Interior Mission was founded by Rowland Bingham, a graduate of Nyack College

 1894 - Soatanana Revival began in Madagascar and lasted over 90 years

-1895 - Africa Inland Mission formed by Peter Cameron Scott.
-Japan Bible Society
+1895 - Africa Inland Mission was formed by Peter Cameron Scott.
+Japan Bible Society was

 established.
-Roland Allen sent as missionary for the Society for the Propagation of the Gospel in
+Roland Allen was sent as missionary for the Society for the Propagation of the Gospel

 1897 - Presbyterian Church (USA) began work in Venezuela

-years she worked as an American Board missionary in Elazig (Kharput) in the Ottoman
+she worked as an American Board missionary in Elazig (Kharput) in the Ottoman Empire.
+Her

-Empire.
-Her letters home were published in a book titled Great Need over the
+letters home were published in a book titled Great Need over the Water.

-1899 - James Rodgers arrived in Philippines with the Presbyterian Mission.
+1899 - James Rodgers arrived in the Philippines with the Presbyterian Mission.
 Central

 American Mission entered Guatemala